 But at other times in their presentation, the reluctant Monzo marketers did Byron Sharp proud.
 For one thing, they suggested that close targeting and tailored messages don’t work over the long term.
 “As a writer, I don’t think about a target demographic,” Ashbridge said.
 “Footballers bank at Coutt’s” - the Queen’s bank, targeted at high-income users - “[and] the more you target, the more you are tempted to approach different groups of people with different messages.
 Our app is the same app for everybody!”

-Ultimately, the way that the Monzo marketers talked about their brand at that open office meeting makes me hopeful that - despite this pretty bad campaign - the company is in it for the long haul, and can continue to grow.
+Ultimately, the way that the Monzo marketers talked about their brand at that open office meeting makes me hopeful that - despite this bad above-the-line campaign - the company is in it for the long haul, and can continue to grow.

 “We don’t have a brand team - brand isn’t a thing that belongs to a team,” Ashbridge said.
 “It’s a thing that lives and breathes everywhere. it isn’t something you can easily define.
 I am militant about us not thinking about our brand as if it’s a thing that’s over there, and our product is over here.
 Our Ts & Cs are our brand.
 The entire experience is our brand.”